microsoft/OfflineCrashDumpUefi/README.md

 ## Future Directions

-At present, `OfflineDumpCollect` is available as a function in OfflineDumpCollectLib or as the binary application `OfflineDumpCollect.efi`.
-In the future, OfflineDumpCollectLib will no longer be available.
-Users should transition to using the `OfflineDumpCollect.efi` binary application and invoking it using an `OfflineDumpCollectExecute` helper function.
+At present, `OfflineDumpWrite` is available as a function in OfflineDumpWriterLib or as the binary application `OfflineDumpWrite.efi`.
+In the future, OfflineDumpWriterLib will no longer be available.
+Users should transition to using the `OfflineDumpWrite.efi` binary application and invoking it using an `OfflineDumpWriteExecute` helper function.

 ## Contributing